wholesomevalue/valueblog/content/posts/naked.md

 {{< rawhtml >}}
 <div class="explainer">
 <b>Explainer</b>
 <p>1.
-The "magic" refered to here is creating a "small" (e.g. 150% of float) amount of shares through Naked Short Selling (using SugarDaddy's special MM privileges), for Melvin to use to short GME to the ground</p>
+The "magic" refered to here is creating a "small" (e.g. 150% of float) amount of shares through Naked Short Selling (using SugarDaddy's special MM privileges), for Melvin to use to short GME to the ground.
+While Melvin shorts GME to obvlivion, they need to find people 'dumb' enough to take the other side (i.e. buy GME), so they ask <b>RobinYou</b>'s help...</p>
 <p>2.
-Why?
-Because SugarDaddy created shares of GME out of thin air, and need to eventually deliver it.
-If GME = $0, whats there to deliver?
-Also profit + because no capital gains tax (i think, disclaimer: not a tax agent)</p>
+RobinYou have a massive following of retail retards who buys everything RobinYou tells them to, on margin, which is just perfect, because these margin accounts easily blows up, adding downward pressure to lower the price of GME</p>
 <p>3.
 How Hedge Funds (HFs) work:<br/><b>Due Dilligence (DD)</b> = "Whats the big boys (e.g. Melvin) doing?
 Lets copy them".<br/><b>Playbook</b> = "Throw some bullshit news against the company (e.g. company is fraud), with history lesson about Enron, throw some bones at dogs like CNBC; borrow from SugarDaddy; rinse & repeat until company bankrupt.
 Profit + collect commission; (then buy hookers and cocaine)"<br/><b>Risk Management</b> = "WTF is that?"</p>
 </div>
 {{< /rawhtml >}}

 `SugarDaddy`: You'll have to work very hard for this one *wink* *wink*, ok see you at 10.
 Come to my office and be discete.
+Btw, you also need make our young priest `RobinYou` happy...

 _[ GME price goes further south... but people who actually did DD, and have real conviction (e.g. [1](https://www.reddit.com/user/DeepFuckingValue/), [2](https://twitter.com/ryancohen?lang=en), [3](https://twitter.com/RodAlzmann)) hold on tight ]_